zyradyl-moe/archive.zyradyl.moe/_posts/2016-10-13-Collegi-Backup-Part-2.md

 information as needed.

-This started as a brief foray into [git submodules][6] which, while allowing me to consolidate data **locally** does nothing in helping me to properly redistribute that data to various locations.
+This started as a brief foray into [git submodules][6] which, while allowing me to consolidate data **locally**, does nothing in helping me to properly redistribute that data to various locations.
 The only way that it would be possible to do such a thing would be to take all the various git repositories that Collegi utilizes, which currently is sitting at [six total][7], including